A COVID-19 Message.,

 Stephen A. Christie and the Staff of Bermingham Funeral Home

-To plant a tree in memory of COVID-19 MESSAGE, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of COVID-19 MESSAGE, please visit our floral store.